 - Purchase the complete Expat Arrivals South Africa Guide (PDF)

-With thousands of hours of sunshine a year, the warm climate in South Africa is likely to be a welcome adjustment for expats from colder countries.
-In fact, the pleasant weather in South Africa is one of the reasons holidaymakers and expats are drawn to the country every year.
+With close to 3,000 hours of sunshine a year, the warm climate in South Africa is likely to be a welcome adjustment for expats from colder countries.
+In fact, the pleasant weather in South Africa is one of the main reasons holidaymakers and expats are drawn to the country every year.

 The best times of the year are arguably the brief transitional seasons.
 Autumn, reddening the trees from March to May, and spring, lasting from September to late November, offer pleasant temperatures with little rain in most of the country.
 These mild seasons are in contrast to summer in South Africa, when temperatures of over 86°F (30°C) are common and can soar up to 104°F (40°C) in some of the country's hotter areas.